Unterwestegg Chapel Maria Hilf

 The Unterwestegg chapel Maria Hilf is located in the district of Unterwestegg / Riezlern.

-This chapel was built in 1796 instead of a shrine of seven neighboring peasants.
-They committed themselves to receive the church for their subsequent homeowners.
-This is still true today.
-Pastor Julius Längle from Riezlern succeeded in 1907 through the mediation of the Austrian heir to the throne Franz Ferdinand to acquire a late-Gothic winged altar from the Pustertal in South Tyrol.
-Whether he may be attributed to the famous Pacherschule or the influence of this family of artists, remains uncertain.
-In the middle of the altar, the Madonna and her are shown side by side with the saints Florian and George.
-The inside of the altar wings show the pictures of the saints Martin and Wendelin, who are revered by the peasants.
-The neo-Gothic chapel bears the cross on the front with the suffering tools (around 1680).
-The Stations of the Cross in semi-reliefs were created by Otto Birkenbach.
+This chapel was built in the year 1796 in place of a wayside shrine by seven neighboring farmers.
+They committed to preserving the little church for their future homeowners as well.
+This still applies today.
+Pastor Julius Längle from Riezlern succeeded in 1907, through the mediation of the Austrian heir to the throne Franz Ferdinand, in acquiring a late Gothic winged altar from the Pustertal in South Tyrol.
+Whether it can be attributed to the famous Pacherschule or the influence of this artist family remains uncertain.